 The entire audio system is lightweight and carefully integrated with the LiteWing drone with a loudspeaker.
 Wires connect the Bluetooth module, amplifier, and speaker, while the ESP32 flight controller continues to manage drone navigation.
 This ensures that the drone can fly normally while also functioning as a flying audio communication platform.

-Working Demo
+Working Demonstration

-In the working video, you can see the LiteWing drone flying while playing audio in real time through the BLE speaker system.
+In the working video, you can see the LiteWing drone flying while playing audio in real time through the Bluetooth speaker system.
 It clearly shows how the drone connects to a mobile phone via Bluetooth and broadcasts voice messages from the air.
 This video gives a practical view of the setup in action and helps you understand how the system performs.

 In our article DIY Gesture Control Drone using Python with LiteWing and ESP32, we built a gesture-controlled system ourselves using an ESP32 and MPU6050 sensor to wirelessly control a LiteWing drone via Bluetooth and Python, and you can try it yourself if you're passionate about innovative DIY tech projects.